MehradMilan/OS-PintOS-Project/report/project1.0.md

 n 6
 step
 ```
+The processor needs to enter the `User mode` to run the user program, but x86 processor doesn't support any straightforward solution to context switch.
+Therefore, `start_process` uses `asm volatile` to call the `intr_exit` function manually.
+Obviously there is no real interrupt from user mode but now we are in `intr_exit` function in `intr_stubs.S` file which handles the interrupt exit that leads to return from `Kernel mode` to `User mode`. (`iret` command sets the value of some global registers. especially `eip` register which plays the role of `Program Counter` in x86 processor.
+So by fetching the next instruction, we are back to `User mode` and ready to execute next instruction that is the first line of the user program.)

 ۱۲.
 Using GDB commands, we reach `asm volatile` function and step into it.
 Then we continue to `iret` and print registers.